hmmclean/Machine-Learning-Project_Project-4/README.md

 * Assets - Images belonging to the repo
 * Game Resources - Preliminary files for cleaning and merging game data
 * HMM_Modeling - Folder containing jupyter notebooks for a deep learning model and RL model using an environment built with random choice and an RL model using an environment built with strategy
-* Q - Folder containing Tensorflow RL modeling code
+* QPO_Modeling - Folder containing Tensorflow RL modeling code
 * ROOT - HTML, JS, and CSS source documentation for our website - *This is only the front-end of our website*
 * Tableau - Tableau workbook of visualizations that came from original game data

+#NOTE: To replicate this project, refer to the requirements.txt files in the [HMM_Modeling](https://github.com/hmmclean/Machine-Learning-Project_Project-4/tree/main/HMM_Modeling) and [QPO_Modeling](https://github.com/hmmclean/Machine-Learning-Project_Project-4/tree/main/QPO_Modeling) folders for specific environment variables for running this project.

 ## Thought Process